“What were your favorite highlights in Europe?”

 However, unlike those places Cesky Krumlov is not overrun by bus loads of tourists.

 Besides the city itself being unique there’s also a pub crawl that is just as unique.

-Hosted by Hostel 99 is a Rafting Pub Crawl in the Vltava River that takes you around the city for a drunken, wet time.
+Hosted by Hostel 99 is a Rafting Pub Crawl in the Vltava River.

-Riverside bars and stands are your gateway to a cheap inebriation and your fellow rafting partners will be your bad rowing entertainment for hours to come.
+Riverside bars and beer stands are your gateway to a cheap inebriation.

 Drunken rafting down a nice relaxing river is the way to go.